1) Where can a nanotechnology start-up company learn about Government funding opportunities?

 The answer lies with the Bureau of Industry and Security (BIS).
 As part of the Department of Commerce, BIS is charged with the development, implementation and interpretation of U.S. export control policy for dual-use commodities, software, and technology.
 BIS has webpage devoted to guidance on how to comply with export control laws and regulations.
 You may also view the BIS document "Compliance Guidelines: How to Develop an Effective Export Management and Compliance Programs and Manual."
 Additionally, BIS has an online tool and registration site where a business can register, describe the item it is interested in exporting, and get guidance.

-My company’s nanotechnology product may have military use.
+11) My company has a nanotechnology product that may have military use.
 Are there regulations regarding export of these products?

 Yes.
 The Directorate of Defense Trade Controls (DDTC) is charged with controlling the export and temporary import of defense articles and defense services covered by the United States Munitions List (USML).
 ITAR (International Traffic in Arms Regulations)—the acronym most typically used when considering export of military use items—has a page detailing these laws and regulations.